sebastienrousseau/pain001/README.md

 ## Quick Start

 After installation, you can run **Pain001** directly from the command line.
-Simply call the main module pain001 with the paths of your
+Simply call the main module pain001 with the paths of your:

 - **XML template file** containing the various parameters you want to pass from your Data file,